JoneyXiao/devopsme/README.md

 4. Push to the branch (`git push origin feature/amazing-question`)
 5. Open a Pull Request

+### Content Guidelines

+When contributing new questions and answers:
+- Focus on practical, interview-relevant content
+- Include real-world examples where possible
+- For code examples, use proper syntax highlighting
+- Keep explanations clear and concise
+- Categorize questions appropriately
+- Add relevant tags to make questions discoverable

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements

+- [Hexo](https://hexo.io/) for the static site generator
+- [Butterfly Theme](https://github.com/jerryc127/hexo-theme-butterfly) for the beautiful theme
+- Contributors who have added questions and answers